-Here are 10 facts you probably didn’t know about snoring:
+Here are ten things you didn’t know about snoring:

-Around a quarter of the UK population suffer from snoring.
+Around a quarter of the UK population suffers from snoring.

 It’s important that you change your bed sheets regularly.
 Dust particles in your bedding can be a major irritant for your nasal passage.
 This may be manageable while we are awake, but once asleep we can only breathe through our mouths, which causes us to snore.

-By sleeping on just one pillow, that is firmer and smaller, you will benefit from a more peaceful night’s sleep, which will reduce the likelihood of you snoring.
+By sleeping on just one pillow that is firmer and smaller, you will benefit from a more peaceful night’s sleep, which will reduce the likelihood of your snoring.

 If you normally sleep on your back, try wedging a pillow or a blanket around you while you’re on your side.
 This will make it more difficult for you to roll on to your back.